 If you are on a low residue diet, you may be allowed to have white bread, rolls and biscuits; white rice or noodles; plain crackers, potato rolls, skinless cooked potato; skinless chicken, skinless turkey, fish and other sea food; canned fruits without seeds or skin; eggs; vanilla wafers.

-What are the possible side effects from bowel prep agents?
+What are the possible side effects of bowel prep agents?

 Can I tell if I my bowel preparation is adequate for colonoscopy?